romitjain/romitjain.github.io/_posts/2026-04-30-Torch-compile-vllm.md

 ### Graph breaks

 One requirement of Dynamo tracing is that it needs to have a fixed path through code.
 But sometimes during tracing, it can encounter scenarios where the code is dependent on runtime conditions.
 In such scenarios, Dynamo cannot trace the program into a single computational graph.
-It introduces a **graph break** in such scenarios.
+It introduces a **graph break**.
 When this happens, Dynamo "breaks" the graph, compiles what it has so far, and falls back to eager Python execution.

 ```txt
 Code with graph break: